Persia White

-Persia White (born October 25, 1972) is a Bahamas-born American actress, singer and musician.
-White is known for her role as Denise Williams on the short-lived television series Breaker High and as Lynn Searcy on the UPN/CW sitcom Girlfriends.
-White is also a member of the band XEO3, and a solo singer who released her debut album Mecca in 2009.
-She is also known for her role as Abby Bennett Wilson in The Vampire Diaries (2012-2017).
+Persia White (born October 25, 1972) is an American actress.
+She is best known for her role as Lynn Searcy on the UPN/CW sitcom Girlfriends.
+She is also known for her role as Abby Bennett Wilson in The Vampire Diaries (2012–2017).
+White is also a singer, and released a solo album, Mecca, in 2009.

 Early life

-White was born in Nassau, Bahamas and was one of four children to an Irish-American mother and a Bahamian father, thus making her a Bahamian actress.
-Her early years were spent in the Bahamas.
+White was born in Miami, Florida and was one of four children to an Irish-American mother and a Bahamian father.
+Her early years were spent in The Bahamas.
 White's father was paralyzed in a car accident when she was three, and he later moved to Miami to seek better medical care.
 White's mother moved with her children to South Florida two years later but did not reunite with White's father.
 White later joined the Miami Coconut Grove Children's Theater.
 As a teen, she studied dance, acting, singing, and painting.
 After high school, White signed with the Ford Agency and obtained her Screen Actors Guild card.
 She then moved to Los Angeles to pursue a career in acting.